-The air we breathe has reached dangerous levels of pollution.
+The air that we are breathing has reached dangerous levels of pollution.
 People with no known respiratory problems are landing up in hospital emergency rooms.
-While the government does its bit to improve air quality and eradicate air pollution, we would like to introduce you to some natural antioxidant nutrients that can help your body deal with this onslaught.
-The polluted air that we inhale introduces ozone, nitrogen dioxide, particulate matter, diesel exhaust particles, etc. into our lungs.
+We would like to introduce you to some natural antioxidant nutrients that can help your body deal with this problem.
+The polluted air that we inhale injects ozone, nitrogen dioxide, particulate matter, diesel exhaust particles, etc. into our lungs.
 The protective antioxidants present in the lining of our lungs fight it out till they are outnumbered, thereafter, the pollutants start attacking the immune and body cells producing free radicals and causing inflammation.
 But did you know that antioxidants from the food you eat can provide protection to your body from the harmful effects caused by air pollutants?

 Did you know that antioxidants from the food you eat can provide protection to your body from the harmful effects caused by air pollutants?